ahmedalam98/iti-assignments/README.md

 #### Task 4

-- Create a real time chat application using socket.io
+- Create a real time chat application using socket.io 🚀

+#### Task 5

+- Create a simple API for orders & products endpoints using Model Controller pattern & AJV for validation

+#### Task 6

+- Update the previous task to use MongoDB as a database and JWT for authentication & authorization 🚀

+<a id="angular"></a>

+## Angular 17

+#### Task 1

+- Create Angular project.

+#### Task 2

+- Create a simple compontents ( Binded Input Field , Image Slider )

 <p align="right">(<a href="#top">back to top</a>)</p>